 Timothy Hay is made from only Timothy grass and also known as meadow cat’s tail or common cat’s tail.
 It is made up of stem, leaf and seed head.
 The seed head is the tastiest part and guinea pigs seem to love these.
 The leaves contain lots of vitamins and minerals and the stalk is important for grinding down your guinea pig’s teeth and aiding digestion.

 American Timothy Hay is considered the best hay for guinea pigs but does tend to be more expensive.
-Small Pet Select supply excellent quality Timothy Hay which is grown in the US and is now available to buy in the UK.
+Small Pet Select supply excellent quality Timothy Hay which is grown in the US.

 If you find Timothy Hay too costly, you could buy a bag of each and mix a bit of Timothy Hay in with your Meadow Hay so they get the benefits of both.